Ogtay Asadov

-Ogtay Sabir oglu Asadov (Oqtay Sabir oğlu Əsədov; born January 3, 1955) is an Azerbaijani politician who has served as the Speaker of the National Assembly of Azerbaijan between 2005 and 2020.
+Ogtay Sabir oglu Asadov (Oqtay Sabir oğlu Əsədov; born 3 January 1955) is an Azerbaijani politician who served as the Speaker of the National Assembly of Azerbaijan between 2005 and 2020.

 Early life

 Asadov was born in the village of Shaharjik in Syunik Province in Armenia.
 He graduated from the Machinery Manufacturing Technologies Department of the Azerbaijan State Oil Academy.
 From 1976 on, Asadov worked as the assistant manager and then manager at the Baku Air Conditioners Plant.
 In 1979, he was hired as the Senior Engineer at Azerbaijan Main Renovation and Special Construction Department and then worked in the management of Azərsantexquraşdırma, a subsidiary of the same organization.

 In 1996–2004, he was the President of the Absheron Su water management company and, in 2004–2005, he was the President of Azersu.
 He is a member of the International Water Association.

 Political career

-He was elected to the National Assembly of Azerbaijan in the 2000 parliamentary elections and subsequently re-elected in 2005 from Absheron Rayon and 2010 from Binagadi district of Baku.
-On December 2, 2005, he was elected the Speaker of the National Assembly by the members of the parliament and re-elected on November 29, 2010.
+He was elected to the National Assembly of Azerbaijan in the 2000 parliamentary elections and re-elected in 2005 from Absheron Rayon and 2010 from Binagadi district of Baku.
+On December 2, 2005, he was elected the Speaker of the National Assembly by the members of parliament and re-elected on November 29, 2010.
 He is the head of the Azerbaijani delegation to the Inter-Parliamentary Assembly of CIS and to the Parliamentary Assembly of Turkic-speaking Countries (TÜRKPA).